Article by BHM

 2. Raise awareness of the charity

-Money is not all that is important for charities.
+Many charities have faced large losses from the impact of Covid-19, so in 2021 particularly they need the help of fundraising from challenge events just like the Brighton Half to keep services running.
+However it’s not just about money, but awareness too.
 Runners will often wear a charity vest provided by their chosen charity, many of you will set up a JustGiving page and a lot of you will share your journey on your multiple social media channels.
 For every person who sees your challenge, someone is learning about the charity and their cause.
 Raising awareness can be just as key as raising funds, and this awareness could have a long-term impact.
 You inspire new supporters and new fundraisers, and before you know it one action has triggered hundreds more just like yours.
-Pretty cool, huh?

 3. Get motivated